Skill Demand Index

 Which roles need Agile Frameworks most:

 Project Management positions drive 67% of demand.
 Data Analysis also frequently list Agile Frameworks as a requirement.
-Skills commonly paired with Agile Frameworks include Project Management Experience.
+Skills commonly paired with Agile Frameworks include PMP certification and DoD experience.

 Depth Level Distribution